Diego Lainez: Betis

-Braga (loan)
+Loan to Braga

-On 29 July 2022, Lainez joined Primeira Liga club Braga on a season-long loan.
-On 12 August 2022, Lainez made his debut during a 3–0 win over Famalicão, entering as a substitute at the 73rd minute.
-On 28 August 2022, Lainez scored his first and only goal with Braga in a 6–0 win over Arouca.
+On 29 July 2022 Lainez joined Primeira Liga club Braga on a season-long loan.
+On 12 August he made his debut during a 3–0 win over Famalicão, entering as a substitute at the 73rd minute.
+On 28 August he scored his first and only goal with Braga in a 6–0 win over Arouca.

 After failing to make an impact at the club, his loan deal was terminated early.

-UANL (loan)
+Tigres UANL

-On 30 January 2023, Lainez returned to Mexico and joined Tigres UANL on a one-year loan.
+On 30 January 2023, Lainez returned to Mexico to join Tigres UANL on a one-year loan.
+Six months later, the move became permanent after the club activated his release clause.

 International career

 Youth

 Lainez was ruled out of the 2017 CONCACAF U-17 Championship due to his activity with Club América's first team.

-On 14 September 2017, Lainez was included in final roster that participated at the 2017 FIFA U-17 World Cup.
-In Mexico's second group match against England, Lainez scored twice in the team's 3–2 loss.
+On 14 September 2017 Lainez was included in final roster that participated at the 2017 FIFA U-17 World Cup.
+In Mexico's second group match against England he scored twice in the team's 3–2 loss.

-On 25 October 2018, Lainez was called up by Diego Ramírez to participate in the 2018 CONCACAF U-20 Championship.
+On 25 October 2018 Lainez was called up by Diego Ramírez to participate in the 2018 CONCACAF U-20 Championship.
 Mexico finish runner-up in the competition, with Lainez being named in the Best XI.
-In April 2019, Lainez was included in the 21-player squad to represent Mexico at the U-20 World Cup in Poland.
+In April 2019 Lainez was included in the 21-player squad to represent Mexico at the U-20 World Cup in Poland.

 Lainez was included in the final roster that participated at the 2018 Toulon Tournament.
 He scored the opening goal against Qatar in Mexico's 4–1 win.
-He would go on to win the Best Player Award, as well as make the Best XI of the competition as Mexico finished runner-up.
+He would go on to win the Best Player Award, as well as make the Best XI of the competition as Mexico finished second.

 Lainez was included in the final roster that participated in the 2018 Central American and Caribbean Games.
 He appeared in all three group stage matches as Mexico finished last in their group with one point.

 Ruled out for the 2020 CONCACAF Men's Olympic Qualifying Championship as it was not a FIFA-sanctioned tournament, Lainez was subsequently called up to participate in the 2020 Summer Olympics.
 He won the bronze medal with the Olympic team.